COVID-19: How to Isolate and Notify Close Contacts

 • You've been diagnosed with COVID-19.

-• You are awaiting test results to determine if you are positive for COVID-19.
+• You are symptomatic and awaiting test results to determine if you are positive for COVID-19.

 For all ASYMPTOMATIC close contacts:

-• Wear a well-fitting mask anytime you are around others and in indoor public spaces.
+• Wear a well-fitting mask anytime you are around others and in indoor public spaces for at least 10 days.

 • You do not need to quarantine and may go to work or class while monitoring your symptoms for 10 days.